AliKazmierczak/hooverToy/README.md

 # Technical Exercise

 # Description
-This is a simple simulation of an imaginary robotic hoover navigating with given directions around an imaginary room with established dimentions.
+This is a simple simulation of an imaginary robotic hoover navigating with given directions around an imaginary room with established dimensions.

 # Table of contents
     * Requirements